Walmart de Mexico to allow older grocery packers back in stores

-MEXICO CITY, June 30 (Reuters) - Walmart de Mexico (WALMEX.MX) said on Wednesday it would allow older people to return to its stores as grocery packers, after they were removed in March 2020 amid concerns about the workers' vulnerability to COVID-19.
+MEXICO CITY (Reuters) - Walmart de Mexico said on Wednesday it would allow older people to return to its stores as grocery packers, after they were removed in March 2020 amid concerns about the workers’ vulnerability to COVID-19.

 After pressure from workers, President Andres Manuel Lopez Obrador said last week that he would speak to the retailer about a reported decision to not allow them to return.